 So you've got a killer business idea and want to start a business.
-How are you going to get the start up money you need to take your new business from idea to success?
-Here are the most popular sources of business start-up money.
+How are you going to get the business start up funding you need to take your new business from idea to success?
+Here's howto get money to start a business.

 1) Your own pockets.

 This may be daunting at first glance, but it’s the most popular source of business startup funding.
 Don’t have a nest egg?
 Many people get the start-up money they need by mortgaging or remortgaging their homes, or selling property or possessions – even those who do succeed in getting a start-up business loan.
 That's because lending institutions and investors usually expect the person starting a business to make a personal financial commitment.

 The second most popular source to get money to start a business is family and friends who are often willing to provide a start-up loan or even sometimes make an outright gift to help you get your new enterprise off the ground.
 After all, they’re likely to be already “pre-sold” on the value of your business idea to some degree being people who want the best for you.